ruslansavchuk/kubernetes-the-hard-way/docs/09-kubeproxy.md

 nginx-deployment-db9778f94-twx78   1/1     Running   0          63s   10.240.1.11   example-server   <none>           <none>
 ```

-now, we will run busybox container and will try to access our pods from other container
+As you an see, we created 3 pods (each has its own ip address).
+Now, we will run busybox container and will try to access our pods from other container
 ```bash
 {
 cat <<EOF> pod.yaml